 The Governor’s Council on Impaired Driving has created a Saving Lives Award program in recognition of the many individuals, businesses and organizations for their exceptional work in encouraging and promoting sustainable programs to prevent impaired driving and impaired driving related injuries and deaths.

 Awards Nomination Committee

-The Governor’s Council will establish a standing committee from the Governor appointed membership to review the nominations.
-The committee will present those which meet the criteria for award or recognition to the Council for final approval.
+The Governor’s Council has established a standing committee from the Governor appointed membership to review the nominations.
+The committee will present the nominations which meet the criteria for award or recognition to the Council for final approval.